The Effects of Steroid Use

 - Side Effects

 Are Steroids Harmful?

 Some steroids can be incredibly harmful to those who take them.
-Conversely, some types of steroids are used to help people with inflammatory conditions like chronic bronchitis, but those steroids are categorized as corticosteroids.
+Conversely, some types are used to help people with inflammatory conditions like chronic bronchitis, but those are categorized as corticosteroids.
 They are not the same as the more harmful version: anabolic steroids.

 Anabolic steroids—sometimes referred to as "juice" or "roids"—are actually synthetic forms of the male hormone, testosterone.
 It may be used legitimately to induce puberty or to help those suffering from wasting diseases like AIDS or cancers.
 Technically, this group of substances is called anabolic-androgenic steroids (AAS).